pytorch/pytorch/aten/src/ATen/native/README.md

 matches_jit_signature: False
 ```

-This will verify that the func syntax follows the JIT signature schema.
+This will indicate that the func syntax does not follow the JIT signature schema.
 If you are a triggering an assert related to JIT signature compliance
 try adding this field and setting it to False.
 In general, this serves as a means
 of tracking an ongoing schema unification with the goal of aligning func syntax
-with other components of PyTorch in order to reduce overall complexity and assert
+with other components of PyTorch in order to reduce overall complexity.
-coverage of all functions by each component.
-If you find yourself having to
+If you find yourself having to set this field to False add @gchanan to your PR's
-add this fields add @gchanan to your PR's set of reviewers.
+set of reviewers.

 ## Writing an implementation in C++